SpartaHack/MHacks-IV-iOS/README.md

 * Chat rooms view controller to handle other types of Firebase callbacks
 * Change how the login controller is handled, it should be the root controller
 * Change how the schedule handles long event titles
+* Make it so the chat controller doesn't need the chat rooms to be populated first